chingu-voyages/v10-geckos-team-14/README.md

 ## Acknowledgments

-* Thank you @chance for giving back and creating [Chingu](https://chingu.io).
+Thank you [Chance](https://github.com/tropicalchancer) and the Chingu-X Team for giving back and creating [Chingu Organization](https://chingu.io).
 This Voyage 10 project is in part a result of your efforts and contributions to the tech industry.